Coderaxx/Norske-tjenester/README.md

   - 🟠 Støtte for BIR
   - 🟠 Støtte for ReMidt
   - 🟠 Støtte for Glør
+  - 🟠 Støtte for Innherred Renovasjon
+  - 🟠 Støtte for Stavanger kommune
   - 🟠 Lage flows for renovasjon

 **Implementert:**